dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 # Debug DSC

-The next approach is not exclusive to Class-Based resources.
 Version 5 of PowerShell introduced some new DSC debugging capabilities.
 One of the coolest features is the ability to stop a configuration and debug against a live server.
-I tend to use this approach when I'm having trouble with a particular configuration, I.E. this resource on this role in this environment blows up for some reason.
+I tend to use this approach when I'm having trouble with a particular configuration, I.E. this resource, on this role, in this environment, blows up for some reason.

 ## Adjust The LCM